Workflows that run themselves

 Replace manual handoffs with intelligent automation.
 Emails trigger tickets, approvals happen in Slack, exceptions get flagged before they become problems.

 30-min call.
-We map your process and tell you what's worth automating.
+We map your process and tell you what should be automated, what needs human review, and what should stay manual.

 Workflows we connect and automate